Answered By: Laura Sider Last Updated: Mar 09, 2017 Views: 98

 Yes, you can type and search in many different non-Roman scripts in Quicksearch!
-You'll have to change your input keyboard to do this.
+First, you'll have to change your input keyboard.

-For foreign languages that use the normal Roman alphabet (like French, Hmong, Norwegian, or Wolof) simply type away!
+Otherwise, for languages that use the Roman alphabet (like French, Hmong, Norwegian, or Wolof) simply type away!
 Quicksearch is smart enough to not need accents or diacritics.

-- More about Searching in non-Roman scripts in Orbis
+- Learn more about Searching in non-Roman scripts in Quicksearch

-DO NOT CONFUSE LANGUAGE WITH SCRIPT!
-Just because Quicksearch will accept different scripts doesn't mean you're going to get excellent results in that language.
-Why?
+When searching for books in a particular language, you might need to consider both "language" and "script."
+Just because Quicksearch will accept different scripts doesn't mean you're going to get excellent search results in that language.

-- Older catalog records often won't have original scipt (non-Roman) text in them.
-Instead they are only Romanized. (example of an old record)
+- Older records often won't have original script (non-Roman) text in them.
+Instead they are Romanized.
+Here's an example of an old record.

-- Books that were published in the UK, UK, or Western Europe often won't have original script (non-Roman) data in them (example of a record for a book published in the US)
+- Books published in the US, UK, or Western Europe often won't have original script (non-Roman).
+Here's an example of a record for a book published in the US.

-- Not all languages are currently being cataloged in original scipt (example of a Nepali book)
+- Not all languages are currently being cataloged in original script.
+Here's an example of a Nepali book.

 - Chinese